immanual19/SmoothRidesClient/README.md

 5. I don't own the idea of design, Images of this project.
 However I own the code.
 And, the API was generated using a third party website.
 6. This project was developed for educational purpose only.

+# Search Vehicle

+I haven't added loads of data on API.
+To know if the search function works properly or not

+Test with the following inputs:

+From: Mirpur 1
+To: Dhanmondi

+From: Mohammadpur
+To: Narayanganj

+From: New Market
+To: Savar

+From: Collage Gate
+To: Uttra

 # Library Used

 1. The project was developed with React and Material UI.